Photos are available in the DATE 2024 Gallery.

 • Tohru Ishihara, Nagoya University, JP

-• Rouwaida Kanj, Synopsys/American University of Beirut(on Leave), LB
+• Rouwaida Kanj, Synopsys/American University of Beirut(adjunct), LB

 • Woojoo Lee, Chung-Ang University, KR